AMReX-Combustion/PeleC/Docs/sphinx/geometry/EB.rst

 | FaceSten       |:math:`3^2` matrix of weights to apply face-based stencil                             |
 +----------------+--------------------------------------------------------------------------------------+

-An array of structures is created on level creation by copying data from the AMReX dense datastrcutures on a per-FAB basis as indicated in Figure :ref:`eb_structs` .
+An array of structures is created on level creation by copying data from the AMReX dense datastructures on a per-FAB basis as indicated in Figure :ref:`eb_structs` .

 .. _eb_structs: